-

 - Positive answers to any of these questions warrant further investigation.

 Look up each patient in E-FORSCE, Florida’s prescription drug monitoring program, to help determine if she is receiving controlled substances from other practitioners.
-Request an E-FORSCE account.
+E-FORSCE login.

 Do not use naloxone to diagnose opioid dependence in pregnancy women as opioid withdrawal may precipitate preterm labor or fetal distress.